manelromero/Linux-Server-Configuration/README.md

 `ssh -i ~/.ssh/udacity_key.rsa root@54.68.7.26`

 #### Create a new user named `grader`
-`adduser grader`.
+`adduser grader`

-Locally I created a key pair using `ssh-keygen`, copied the content of the public key and, logged as `root`, I created the file `/home/grader/.ssh/authorized_keys` and pasted the content.
+Locally, I created a key pair using `ssh-keygen`, copied the content of the public key and, logged in the Linux server as `root`, I created the file `/home/grader/.ssh/authorized_keys` and pasted the content.

 #### Give the `grader` the permission to sudo
 I created a file named `grader` in `/etc/sudoers.d` with the content: